christina2564/COMP383_GroupProject/README.md

 snakemake --cores 4
 ```

-2. Run the code on the command line yourself
+2. Run the code on the command line

 The script automatically detects column names from the input file.
 We do not need to specify column names for most standard GWAS files.